kriskowal/kriskowal.com/content/naming-things.md

 # Identifer

-If you follow the inviolable laws above, regardless of whether you believe that ID is somehow an initialism for “identifier” (it’s not), you will be compelled to spell it as `Id` in `BactrianCase`.
+If you still believe that the initialism ID is somehow an abbreviation of “identifier”, you may wish to skip ahead and preserve your frail innocence.
-I am aware that you find this distasteful.
+The initialism ID stands for [Identity Document](https://en.wikipedia.org/wiki/Identity_document) and has no business in your table’s column names or your language’s grammar.
-Let’s agree not to have this argument.
+The dual of Id is Ego.
 Identifier is spelled “identifier”.

 # Get